magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 Product Recommendations support on PWA requires installing the `venia-product-recommendations` module and the Product Recommendations Magento module.

-1. You can install the PWA (_name of this module_) package from the NPM registry:
+1. You can install the PWA `venia-product-recommendations` package from the NPM registry:

    ```sh
    npm install @magento/venia-product-recommendations
    ```
    This package contains everything you need to collect behavioral data and render the recommendations.
+Some recommendation types use behavioral data from your shoppers to train machine learning models that build personalized recommendations.
+Other recommendation types use catalog data only and do not use any behavioral data.
+See the [Magento user guide](https://docs.magento.com/user-guide/marketing/product-recommendations.html#trainmlmodels) to learn how Adobe Sensei trains machine learning models that results in higher quality recommendations.

 1. To install the Magento Product Recommendations backend module, see the [Magento developer documentation](https://devdocs.magento.com/recommendations/install-configure.html).
 This module expands Magento's existing GraphQL API to include fields that are used to fetch the recommendations from the Recommendations Service.